justinjiajia/bigdata_lab/webhdfs_emr.md

 }
 ```

-To create and write a file:
+Next, we create and write a file with 2 steps:

 - Step 1: Submit a HTTP PUT request without sending the file data.
   ```